Links

 Train Simulator

-- This site has provided much information for, and the photograph for the front cover of, the Class 15 Preservation Society's MSTS add-on covering the North Wales Coast.
+- 2D53 has provided much information for, and the photograph for the front cover of, the Class 15 Preservation Society's MSTS add-on covering the North Wales Coast.
 More details on their website.

 For more Class 24 and 25 information